Our Curriculum

 Term 1: How can my knowledge of word classes, grammar and punctuation help my journey in English? / How can language methods create effects?

-Term 4: Romeo and Juliet - What conventions of a tragedy are used in Romeo and Juliet?
+Term 3: Romeo and Juliet - What conventions of tragedy are used in Romeo and Juliet?

-Term 5: How are methods used to create effects in non-fiction?
+Term 5: Noughts and Crosses- How is stagecraft used to create meaning in drama?

 Term 6: What ideas about the natural world are conveyed through poetry? / How do writers use language to shape meaning?